 1. How do you define communication, without using a dictionary?

 Communication is a combination of sending and receiving information.
 Communicating a message is sent with a combination of words, the tone of voice and/or body language.
 When we email or text, we are only communicating with words.
-When we talk on the phone, we communicate with only words and our tone of voice.
+When we talk on the phone, we communicate words and our tone of voice.
 When we are in the physical presence of others, we can communicate with all three–word, tone of voice, and body language, including facial expressions.

 2. On a scale from 1 to 10 (1 being low and 10 being high), how do you rate the importance of communication?

 I give it a NINE!
-When I read something like, “communication is the life source of relationships as water is to fish.”
-I agree.
-If communication suffers so will the relationship.
+I agree with the expression, “Communication is the life source of relationships as water is to fish,” If communication suffers, so will the relationship.
 I know.
-I have been there and see it in others’ struggles to meaningfully connect.
+I have been there and see it in others who struggle to meaningfully connect.